Captain America: The Winter Soldier

 Time Out says

-We’re in present-day Washington, D.C., a faintly utopian place where glass buildings gleam and Steve Rogers (Evans) can befriend former army supersoldier Sam (Anthony Mackie) during a pleasant morning jog.
-But it’s also the site of a massive military build-up: three huge "helicarriers" are stored under the city’s river, ready to pry into people’s privacy a bit too impressively.
+We’re in present-day Washington, DC, a faintly utopian place where glass buildings gleam and Steve Rogers (Evans) can befriend former army supersoldier Sam (Anthony Mackie) during a pleasant morning’s jog.
+But it’s also the site of a massive military build-up: three huge ‘helicarriers’ are stored under the city’s river, primed to pry into people’s privacy a bit too impressively.
 Surveillance anxieties in a spandex-clad comic-book blockbuster?

 Cast and crew